Whether you make in the grill or a stovetop hot plate, these Tiger Prawns in Ginger Marinade are going to be a huge success at the dinner table.

 I love cooking, and I love reading about food.
-Imagine how giddy with glee I was when I was invited by Mizkan to participate in a 6-month long cooking challenge along with many talented Latino bloggers.
+Imagine how giddy I was when I was invited by Mizkan to participate in a 6-month long cooking challenge along with many talented Latino bloggers.
 Today I bring you the first of these cooking challenges: Latino-inspired grilling, sponsored by Holland House Wine Vinegars.

 Now, all our Dominican readers will know that this is not a traditional Dominican recipe.
 What you will notice though is that basically all the ingredients are an important part of our cuisine, and some, like the ginger and honey are used in this dish in a way that we usually do not.
 So, traditional ingredients, new recipe.